| Overview | Group | Tree | Graph | Index | Concepts |

 continuous floating-point variable (that is, one created by any of the other

-constructors of IlcFloatVar
+constructors of IlcFloatVar) because the

 domain and domain-delta of a continuous floating-point variable are